kunal-kushwaha/DSA-Bootcamp-Java/SYLLABUS.md

     - Theory - how it works
     - Comparisons of various forms
     - Limitations and how to solve
-    - Map using LinkedList
+    - Map using LinkedList Implementation
-    - Map using Hash
+    - Map using Hash Implementation
     - Chaining
     - Probing
     - Huffman-Encoder
 - Tries
+    - Tries Implementation
+    - Pattern Matching Using Trie
 - Graphs
     - Introduction
+    - Various Graph Representations & Implementations
     - BFS
     - DFS
     - Working with graph components